Ferndale, California: European immigration

 Germans began to arrive in the 1850s.
 The first was businessman Arnold Berding in 1857.
 Most Germans worked on ranches or were dairymen, but at least one owned the Milwaukee Brewery Depot Saloon.
 United States Congressman Don Clausen is descended from German settlers of Ferndale.
 German settlers organized St. Mark's Lutheran Church in 1906.
 Except for three Portuguese brothers who arrived in the 1870s and a few from mainland Portugal, most came from the Azores islands between 1900 and 1915.
 Ferndale Portuguese have celebrated their traditional Festival of the Holy Ghost since 1924.
 Danish settlers founded and built Our Savior's Lutheran Church in 1899 and dedicated Danish Hall, which had been built as a warehouse by Arnold Berding in the late 1880s, on October 10, 1929.
-The Swiss who settled in Ferndale from Italian- and German-speaking families included the Oeschgers who moved to Ferndale in time for Joe Oeschger to play baseball at Ferndale High School before going to a career in Major League Baseball.
+The Swiss who settled in Ferndale from Italian- and German-speaking families included the Oeschgers, who moved to Ferndale in time for Joe Oeschger to play baseball at Ferndale High School before going to a career in Major League Baseball.
 A later influx of Romansh Swiss included the ancestors of College Football Hall of Fame coach Len Casanova.
-Sausage, salami-making and wine-making can be traced to Italians who arrived later than the Danish and Swiss, beginning around 1897.
+Sausage-making, salami-making and wine-making can be traced to Italians who arrived later than the Danish and Swiss, beginning around 1897.

 Chinese expulsions

 In 1885, after a city councilman of the county seat Eureka was shot dead in the crossfire from two warring Chinese tong gangs, 480 Chinese residents were rounded up in two days and forced to relocate to San Francisco.
 A year later, the Cutting Packing Company brought in a crew of Chinese for the season.
 Following a heated meeting at Roberts Hall in Ferndale between local residents and an upset delegation from Eureka, the company guaranteed the workers would come nowhere near town and they were allowed to stay until the fishing season was over in December.
 Chinese crews were used again at the same cannery in 1887 and 1889.

-In 1906 Eureka and Fortuna citizens were again up in arms at Ferndale's violation of the unwritten law of the county when the Starbuck–Talent Canning Company of Port Kenyon brought in 23 Chinese and four Japanese to work at the cannery.
+In 1906, Eureka and Fortuna citizens were again up in arms at Ferndale's violation of the unwritten law of the county when the Starbuck–Talent Canning Company of Port Kenyon brought in 23 Chinese and four Japanese to work at the cannery.
 After threats of mass action, the Chinese were taken to an old cookhouse on Indian Island from which all whites were barred and where they were held until they left by sea.
 The Japanese were permitted to keep working for Starbuck–Talent.